Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-The Internet was abuzz last week with Amanda Bynes’ most recent and perhaps most troubling selfie.
+The internet was abuzz with Amanda Bynes’ most recent and perhaps most troubling selfie.
 I won’t wade into whether or not I think this is real or she’s just trolling the entire Internet.

 I’d rather talk about what you can do if your girlfriend starts acting crazy.

-When I say “crazy,” I mean certifiably nuts.
+When I say “crazy,” I mean certifiably mentally ill.
 I’m not talking about her doing the types of things women normally do that men don’t understand.